 '''

 Timer daily:={TimeBegin(01:13)TimeEnd(14:30)};

-Timer weekly:={
+Timer weekly:={TimeBegin(01:13)TimeEnd(14:30)

-TimeBegin(01:13)TimeEnd(14:30)DayBegin(Mo)DayEnd(Th)Name("weekly timer")};
+DayBegin(Mo)DayEnd(Th)Name("weekly timer")};

 '''

-5.1.10 Stopping of an Action
+5.1.13 Stopping an Action

-Some actions have the particular property when they are activated, then they will be executed permanently, for instance recording.
-The script language supports the possibility to define a statement for stopping the recording or disconnecting an activated connection and so on.
+Some actions have the particular property of being executed permanently once they have been activated, for instance the Recording action.
+The script language enables you to define a statement for stopping such an action, for example stopping a recording or disconnecting an activated connection.
 The common syntax is: